You are here

 Types of Aid Available

-Felician College Alumni Grant: For alumni who graduated from a Felician degree program, do not have an outstanding balance on their account, and have been accepted into a Felician College post-baccalaureate program, the Felician College Alumni Grant is awarded at the rate of $100.00 per credit for non-discounted courses offered on the Felician campus.
+Felician University Alumni Grant: For alumni who graduated from a Felician degree program, do not have an outstanding balance on their account, and have been accepted into a Felician University post-baccalaureate program, the Felician University Alumni Grant is awarded at the rate of $100.00 per credit for non-discounted courses offered on the Felician campus.
 To maintain ongoing eligibility for the award, a student must maintain a cumulative GPA of 3.00 in their current program.
 The grant cannot be applied to tuition for courses offered by off-site partnership institutions or study abroad.
-It also cannot be combined with cohort, ministerial or Catholic school teacher discounts for Felician College programs.
+It also cannot be combined with cohort, ministerial or Catholic school teacher discounts for Felician University programs.

 Federal Direct Loan Programs: All students applying for a loan under the Federal Direct Loan Program must file the Free Application for Federal Student Aid (FAFSA).
 Eligible students enrolled at least halftime may borrow money at low interest rates directly from the U.S. Department of Education to help cover the cost of their education.
 The Financial Aid Office will recommend a loan amount based on student’s cost of education, other financial aid received and annual and aggregate loan limits as determined by federal guidelines.